wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/notification-hubs/notification-hubs-windows-store-dotnet-get-started.md

 ##Next steps

-In this simple example, you sent broadcast notifications to all your Windows devices.
-In order to target specific users, refer to the tutorial [Use Notification Hubs to push notifications to users].
+In this simple example, you sent broadcast notifications to all your Windows devices using the portal or a console app.
+We recommend the [Use Notification Hubs to push notifications to users] tutorial as the next step.
+It will show you how to send notifications from an ASP.NET backend using tags to target specific users.

 If you want to segment your users by interest groups, see [Use Notification Hubs to send breaking news].

-To learn more about how to use Notification Hubs, see [Notification Hubs Guidance].
+To learn more general information about Notification Hubs, see [Notification Hubs Guidance].